coderefinery/IDEs/_episodes/01-introduction-to-IDEs.md

 - Give the project directory a appropriate name

 ### PyCharm environment
-The screen is divided in a project area and a grey canvas.
+The screen is divided in a project area and a gray canvas.
 The project shows our files and Python Interpreter PyCharm has selected for us.

 Note, if you want to remove a view select the "Black&&White"-vertical bar, for a vertical view,